24 HOURS IN LOCKDOWN

 My internal alarm goes off at around 8am.
 It is Wednesday or Thursday, I have no idea which but it barely matters.
 I’m groggy, having been up until 3am ‘foutering,’ as some would call it.
 Foutering (pron. footering), for those unfamiliar with the expression, is time given to something in a non-constructive way.
 Example; ‘He’s been foutering with that all day.
 If it wasn’t broken before, it is now.’
 I was foutering with admin.
 Shuffling papers from one place on my desk to another, believing that I was putting them in some sort of order that would make the mammoth task of logging and filing, come the day when the deadline has passed and tending to it can no longer be avoided, that much easier.
-In reality I spent the entire time creating more chaos.
+In reality I spent the entire time creating more disarray than I started with.

 And so, with the decision made on whether it’s to be the grey jeans or grey-black jeans; the comfy sweater or the comfy cardi; the huge great furry slippers or the sensible slip-ons, off I shuffle up to the kitchen to don hat and gloves and begin the day.
-The briefest of glances in the mirror en route tells me I have miraculously skipped a generation within the past year; no longer a dead-ringer for mum, I am of late reminded of my grandmother, in every respect.
+The briefest of glances in the mirror en route tells me I have miraculously skipped a generation over the past year; no longer a dead-ringer for mum, I am of late reminded of my grandmother, in every respect.

-8.30am There are fourteen baking orders today, slightly more than the 10-12 weekday average.
+8.30am There are fourteen baking orders today, slightly more than the 10-12 week-day average.
 I have a self-imposed rule that baking must be despatched on the day that it’s made

 and have baking orders for:

 · Large Bakewell Tart